nabarcala/SOFF/README.md

 ## Running the Classification
 For this project, the classification is being ran on a Jetson Nano.
 As long as a camera is attached and ready, then the following code can be ran to take a single picture and classify the picture using a retrained network.
 Keep in mind the available model is based on images of fruit.
 More details on this available at [Fruit-Classification](Fruit-Classification/README.md).

-(Linux: set the script with executable permission by running chmod command)
+Linux: set the script with executable permission by running chmod command.
 ```
 $ chmod +x start.sh
 $ ./start.sh
 ```

+Note: The ```start.sh``` script is called from the driver that is mentioned below.

 ## Connecting to the App via Bluetooth
 Details at [Communication](Communication/README.md).

+The ```driver.py``` is the driver for this project.
+This file is designed to begin all the features of the SOFF device.

 We can connect the Jetson Nano to an Android app via Bluetooth.
 The Jetson recieves commands in the form of strings in order to start the classification, take a picture of a fruit, check the ripeness, and/or slice a fruit.

 The file ```driver.py``` is used to connect the two devices.
 To run this file, use Python 2.